You love your spouse. You hate their dirty socks on the bathroom floor and their random schtuff on the kitchen counter.

 What color should I paint my child’s nursery?
-Yellow.
+Yellow, obviously.

 What type of car should I buy?
-A Toyota.
+Clearly a Toyota.
+No question.

 See??
 I have no actual expertise on these subjects, but since you asked, I couldn’t stop myself from giving you my opinion!

 So try this: “Honey, I need your advice… I’m going through some of my old clothes and I’m not sure what I should keep and donate.
 Could you tell me what you think looks good on me?”

 I guarantee your partner–given this express and probably rare invitation to dispense their wisdom–will be too tempted to say no. And as they help you declutter, you’re giving them a chance to participate–in a very nonthreatening way–in the decluttering process.
 Decluttering compliance ninja trick achieved!

 Once you have all your own stuff under control and you’ve invited your sweetie to help you **then and only then** do I recommend you ask (note that I said “ask”) if your spouse would like your help dealing with their stuff.